How to Create and Adjust Captions Using Subtitle Edit (Free)

 Format – which includes a lot of industry standard ‘profiles,’ like Avid Caption, Final Cut Pro formats, and even Netflix.
 Having those as a preset can save you a lot of time and you’ll know you’re fitting the right parameters for your intended output.

 Translate – SE links directly to Google Translate, so you can actually translate your subs into a number of languages right in the software, which is potentially very useful.
-Any translation software isn’t perfect but as an example, you could translate your film from English into German and then send that to a German translator to and edit, and that’s going to be a lot less time and money than having someone translate your film from scratch.
+Any translation software isn’t perfect but as an example, you could translate your from English into German and then send that to a German translator to proof and edit, and that’s going to be a lot less time and money than having someone translate your whole film from scratch.

 There’s a lot of potential with Subtitle Edit and for shorter films, particularly if you have a transcription already, I think this would be a great tool to use.
 I’ve added subtitles in Facebook directly before and they’re a pain to do, in an instance like that it would be much simpler to create the subtitle text file in SE and then upload that along with the video.